lalawue/cincau/README.md

 you can set app/config.debug_on == true, to disable controllers, views cache.

+## Routing

+demo use [APItools/router.lua](https://github.com/APItools/router.lua) for routing, you can change it in `app/main.lua`.

+when you create a new page, first consider which URL it will use, then add a URL match in router.

+## Static Content

+the demo project support static content, root directory locates in `datas/www/` dir, when you visit `127.0.0.1:8080/`, will return static content `datas/www/index.html`.

+ `datas/www/` dir also contains other html, css, javascript files.

 ## Server-Side Rendering (SSR)

 the demo project is quite simple, mostly require [server-side rendering](https://techstacker.com/server-side-rendering-ssr-pros-and-cons/), an old school technology.

-### Routing

-demo use [APItools/router.lua](https://github.com/APItools/router.lua) for routing, you can change it in app/main.lua.

-when you create a new page, first consider which URL it will use, then add a URL match in router.

 ### Page Structure (MVC)